Skip to content

 And wherever you go, keep a watch out for the wall art, much of it three dimensional and interactive, with many done by Lithuanian artist, Ernest Zacharevic.
 The paintings are meant to be done and disappear naturally as they ‘weather’, so don’t be disappointed if the cats you see made out of string, are quietly just fading and moulding away or the paintings are fades or gone.
 Look out too, for the blue official information plaques on buildings of note and you can’t miss the welded iron art in many locations around the city.
 These pieces detail early life in George Town and give a little of the history as well.
 Enjoy.

-# churches, museum, Penang, temples, Things To Do
+# Penang, Things To Do

 Share this Article